 The Course Is Not Provided By A Reputable Institution

 There are now a large number of institutions offering aesthetic training courses, so you should read the reviews and make sure they have been operating for years to determine which ones are legitimate and trusted by various students and patients.
 Selecting an aesthetic training course offered by a reputable institution that is recognized in the industry can affect how and what you will learn as well as how respected your credentials are amongst other professionals and patients.
 AAAMS has trained over 5,000 physicians, nurses, and practitioners since it opened its doors in 2006, which has enabled us to build a strong reputation in the industry.

 Picking an aesthetic training course that is worth the money, time, and effort you will have to invest is extremely important if you want to take your practice to the next level.
-AAAMS provides a thorough Facial Aesthetics 101 Series that will go over everything you will need to succeed in the aesthetic field.
+AAAMS provides a thorough Facial Aesthetics course that will go over everything you will need to succeed in the aesthetic field.